-West across Stingray Creek from North Haven are Laurieton and the Dooragan National Park, where the North Brother lookout offers breathtaking views of the waterways and beyond.
-South across the river mouth is Perpendicular Point, another top location for watching humpbacks and other whales.
+West across Stingray Creek from North Haven are Laurieton and the Dooragan National Park, where the North Brother lookout offers sweeping views of the waterways and beyond.
+South across the river mouth is Perpendicular Point, another top location for spotting humpbacks and other whales.

 Adrenaline-loving teens will also love the Jolly Nose Mountain Bike Park in the Queens Lake State Forest Bonny Hills, with 50km of single track mountain bike trails from beginner to advanced.

 North Haven is a four-hour drive north of Sydney, six hours south of Brisbane and just 30min from Port Macquarie.
 Interstate trains stop at nearby Kendall and Wauchope stations and the journey takes around 6hr 30min.
 Or fly into Port Macquarie Airport and hire a car to explore the region.